jordymeow/meow-gallery/readme.txt

-=== Meow Gallery (+ Gallery Block) ===
+=== Gallery Block (Meow Gallery) ===
 Contributors: TigrouMeow, kywyz
 Tags: gallery, masonry, justified, photo, gutenberg, image, block, lightroom Requires at least: 5.0
-Tested up to: 6.0
+Tested up to: 6.0.1
 Requires PHP: 7.0
-Stable tag: 4.2.6
+Stable tag: 4.2.7

-Polished and beautiful gallery built for image lovers.
-Designed to work for WordPress 5 (Gutenberg Block) but also the standard Gallery Shortcode.
+Polished and beautiful gallery built for simplicity, appareance and speed.
+It features a Gallery Block, but you can also use a shortcode or let it override the standard WordPress gallery.

 == Description ==

-Fast and smooth gallery built for image lovers.
-Designed to work with Gutenberg Blocks as well as the natural Gallery Shortcode.
+Polished and beautiful gallery built for simplicity, appareance and speed.
+It features a Gallery Block, but you can also use a shortcode or let it override the standard WordPress gallery.
 It's responsive, retina-friendly, has modern layouts, blazing fast and tightly optimized.
 If you are interested in seeing the layouts in actions, click here: [Meow Gallery's Layouts](https://meowapps.com/meow-gallery/layouts/).

 === Features ===